LsMartin31415/PcalPY/README.md

 # PcalPY
-this is my first python project which is a simple percentage calculator
+This is my first python project which is a simple percentage calculator